PROPIETAT INTEL·LECTUAL

 (Art.
 3.5)

 • The TFG/TFM will be deposited in UPCommons in open access.
-Authors may indicate (if applicable) a Creative Commons license declaring the conditions of use that they authorize for their work.
+Authors may apply a Creative Commons license, which specifies the conditions of use they authorize for their work.

-• The publication in open access in UPCommons of the TFG/TFM does not imply a transfer of the exploitation rights of the TFG/TFM to the UPC.
+• The publication in open access in UPCommons of the TFG/TFM does not imply any transfer of the exploitation rights of the TFG/TFM to the UPC.

 • Authors may oppose access, consultation and loan of the TFG/TFM when their rights to privacy, honor and/or image are violated, or when confidentiality obligations assumed by the author, when documented, according to section 3.1.5 of this regulation [...].